 In the Reports tab, you’ll find a report for each test.
-Use the datepickers to check data for a certain period of time.
-Set start date and end date.
+Use the date range picker to check data for a certain period of time.
+Set your start and end dates.

 Click the Generate Report button to see products’ performance.
 Google Analytics updates data every hour.
 This means that if someone buys from your store, you’ll need to wait for one hour for GA to show this conversion in the report.

 You can keep the best-selling product and remove the low-performer.